SifaKasena/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond - sets only other users to have all permissions 9-John_Doe - sets the mode of file hello to -rwxr-x-wx 10-mirror_permissions - sets the mode of file hello same as file olleh
+8-James_Bond - sets only other users to have all permissions 9-John_Doe - sets the mode of file hello to -rwxr-x-wx 10-mirror_permissions - sets the mode of file hello same as file olleh 11-directories_permissions - adds execute permission to all subdirectories of the current working directory